-Identifying Lower Class Limits: A Comprehensive Guide
+Identifying Lower Class Limits: A full breakdown

 What are Class Limits?

 Before we dive into lower class limits specifically, let's establish a clear understanding of class limits in general.
+A frequency distribution groups data into classes or intervals, showing the number of data points that fall within each class.
 In statistics, data is often organized into frequency distributions.
-A frequency distribution groups data into classes or intervals, showing the number of data points that fall within each class.
 Each class has two boundaries: an upper class limit and a lower class limit.

 - Upper Class Limit: The highest value that can belong to a particular class.